 Author: Zehra Melis Teksan

-Many supply chain executives subscribe to the notion that, when it comes to inventory, more is better – but this conventional wisdom does not always hold true.
+Many supply chain executives subscribe to the notion that, when it comes to inventory, more is better.
+But this conventional wisdom does not always hold true and often leads to poor inventory management.
 Indeed, even if you have an inventory surplus, that doesn’t necessarily mean that you will be able to achieve higher customer satisfaction.

-The most obvious sign that your inventory levels are not being managed correctly is that you have a stock shortage or surplus – and these two scenarios are the most common inventory management pitfalls that supply chain companies encounter.
+The most obvious sign that your inventory levels are not being managed correctly is that you have a stock shortage or surplus.
+These two scenarios are the most common inventory management pitfalls that supply chain companies encounter.

-Conversely, inventory surpluses – meaning that you are holding a significant amount of excess and obsolete stock in your warehouses – can become a huge driver of skyrocketing costs for inventory production, storage, and transportation.
+Conversely, inventory surpluses means that you are holding a significant amount of excess and obsolete stock in your warehouses.
+This can become a huge driver of skyrocketing costs for inventory production, storage, and transportation.

 Having too much or not enough inventory is the most clear and common signal that you are not managing your inventory in the right way.